LiamMorrow/Oatmilk/README.md

 ### Examples

-See the [Detestable.Tests package](./Detestable.Tests/) for examples of how tests can be written.
-All tests for Detestable are written in it!
+See the [Oatmilk.Tests package](./Oatmilk.Tests/) for examples of how tests can be written.
+All tests for Oatmilk are written in it!

+## Star History